ku-sldg/plih/_types/3-Typed-Recursion.md

 ```

 Will this work?
 Remember that to determine the type of an `f a`
-we fine the type of `f` which must be a function type.
+we find the type of `f`.
+First, `f` must be a function type.
 Then if `a`
 has the same type as the domain of `f`, `f a` has the same type as
-the range of the type of `f`.
-However, we will never find a type for
+the range of `f`.

-`x x` because the type of `x` must be the domain type of `x`.
+Unfortunately, we will never find a type for `x x` be the type of `x` must be the domain type of `x`.
+Do you see the problem?
 If
 `x` has type `T->T`, then for `x x` to have type `T`, `x` must
 also have type `T`.
 This will never work as `x` would need to have
-both type `T` and `T->T`.
-The only way this will happen is when `T` =
-`T->T`, something that is not possible in our current type system.
+both type `T` and `T->T`.  `T = T->T`, something that is not possible in our type system and would break the datatype representation if it were.

-$\Omega$ cannot have a type.
-Using the same argument, `Y` cannot have
-a type.
-Thus, neither can be written in our new language that
-includes function types.
+What this means is $\Omega$ cannot have a type.
+By the same argument, `Y` cannot have a type and neither can be written in our new language that includes function types.
+Worse yet, _no recursive function_ can be directly written in our language with function types.

 ## Normalization